Home » Programs and Courses » Ultrasound Program

 Program Mission

-Gurnick Academy of Medical Arts aims to offer quality allied health and nursing programs that integrate professional skills, career-focused education, and hands-on practical experience by empowering students to develop and achieve their personal and career goals.
+Gurnick Academy of Medical Arts aims to offer high-quality allied health and nursing programs that integrate professional skills, career-focused education, and hands-on practical experience, empowering students to develop and achieve their personal and career goals.

 Program Description